 If, however, you have an inkling this may take a torturous while, you ought to schedule a meeting with the school administrators ASAP.
 This is likely to piss off your employer even more, so please consider this your last resort should no amount of persuasion have any effect.
-When meeting them, you should have all the applicable laws printed out (you’ll find this resource helpful).
+When meeting them, you should have all the applicable laws printed out.
 The administrators will no doubt know the laws already but showing that you know them may be the incentive they need to give your employer a right royal shove to get that letter out to you.

 Insider tip: More often than not, a mention of SAFEA during your meeting with the school administrators is enough to spur on some release-letter-action so don’t forget to drop in a line about filing an official complaint if it looks like your meeting won’t end well.